Astiliano/stranger_danger/slack_message_spam_bot/README.md

 - `cant_invite` on shared Slack Connect channels ➜ the workspace owner must allow the target app/user in that channel first; Slack’s admin policies override API invites.
 - `missing_scope` ➜ reinstall the app after updating `slack_app_manifest.yaml` so new scopes take effect.
 - `workspace members only` / `shared channel` guidance ➜ move to a standard, non-shared channel and ensure you’re a full member (the bot needs `users:read` to detect guest accounts).
+- `not authorized` ➜ check the `ALLOWED_USERS` list in `.env`.
+Org-level installs require this list; workspace installs can leave it blank to allow all full members.
 - Slack API `ratelimited` / retries ➜ Slack throttles `conversations.join` / `conversations.invite` (roughly ~50 requests/min).
 The bot automatically honors the `Retry-After` header and will pause/retry up to five times per channel.
 For large batches (200+ channels) keep the process running until completion.
 - Want to stop the bot?
 Press `Ctrl+C` in the terminal running `vevn_bot_run.py`.